A SMALL PRICE TO PAY FOR STYLISH CITY LIVING OR A QUIET RURAL RETREAT

 Living in a container provides all the home comforts of a conventional bricks and mortar home, but without the attendant high operating costs and council tax.

 Regardless of where you site it, a MAC container home will be valued for council tax purposes just like a traditionally built house.
-However, at a maximum price of just £37,250 (includes VAT), its sub-£40,000 purchase price usually puts it into the lower bands.
+However, the low purchase price of a MAC Container house usually puts it into the lower bands.
 More about prices.

 SAME COUNCIL TAX, DIFFERENT BENEFITS